 This past week was the first paycheck since I changed my contribution amount and it didn’t feel too bad.
 It felt like a heating pad that was on the way the extra hot setting, uncomfortable but survivable.
 It’s not like I went down a tax bracket but I did notice a difference.

-Plus as a bonus, this is all happening in the beautiful land of pre-taxes where my money goes further than the gloomy land of post-taxes.
+As a bonus, this is all happening in the beautiful land of pre-taxes where my money goes further than the gloomy land of post-taxes.

-Plus, I love logging onto TSP and seeing my account increase.
+I love logging onto TSP and seeing my account increase.
 Much of that is because of my contributions but there is a dusting of magic in the form of compounding interest.